MrGeorgeK55/CatRFID/README.md

 The manual open button unlocks the door for 5 seconds and then locks it.

-The registration button, which should register a new card, also detects the length of the key to save it in the EEPROM memory.
+The registration button, it register a new card by getting the ID, also detects the length of the key to save it in the EEPROM memory.
-This ensures that many different RFID cards can be registered.
-This is to avoid having to connect the Arduino to the computer every time you want to register a card.
+This ensures that many different RFID cards can be registered and avoids having to connect the Arduino to the computer every time you want to register a card.

 The debug button shows all the variables and the EEPROM memory on the serial monitor.